 28 Jun Los Roques and the Colors of the Caribbean from the Air

-One of the most beautiful planes views?
+One of the most beautiful views from the plane?
 Los Roques and the colors of the Caribbean

 As the small plane approached Los Roques, I felt almost overwhelmed by the countless shades of blue, turquoise and green and the bright white sand of the 350 islands and cays belonging to the Venezuelan archipelago.
 I almost had to pinch myself to be sure I was not dreaming, but it was all wonderfully true.

 The stunning view made me forget about the small plane and my worries if it would ever land safely, for once not such an irrational fear since a few aircraft crashed and disappeared into the sea over the last years.

 Countless shades of blue, green, turquoise.
 How I wish I had my good camera…

 I took my camera from the backpack and started taking pictures of this breathtaking scenery, already regretting having with me only a small, compact one fitting in a pocket.

 I had decided that traveling alone in Venezuela was potentially dangerous enough, and didn’t want to catch the eye with any shiny object or my big camera.
 Hence the poor quality of the pictures, the best I could do in a shaking small place and a good but certainly not top-notch camera.